CAAPIM/Microgateway/get-started/get-further/aws/AWS_Integration_Sample_use_case_1.md

 There might be other assumptions for each specific use case describe below.
 Those specific assumptions will be mentioned with the specific use case.

-## Use case #1 <a name="Usecase1"></a>
+## Use case : 'echo' <a name="Usecase1"></a>
 This use case will assume:
 - User has implemented an 'echo' Lambda function which will response/echo the data payload it received to the caller.
 - User already package AWS Lambda function into a jar file called 'echo.jar'.
 User can download our sample of implementation of the 'echo' function "echo.jar" from the "Validator" site.

 This use case will describe steps on how a user can use the APIs to implement a simple CI/CD to deploy a Lambda function to AWS Lambda service using S3 and Lambda service.
 The workflow is as follow:
-- user create a 'deployment-bucket' on S3
+- user create a 'mgw-deployment-bucket' named bucket on S3
 - user request for signed url to deploy 'echo.jar' to S3
-- user uses curl or any appropriate tool to upload the 'echo.jar' to 'deployment-bucket'
+- user uses curl or any appropriate tool to upload the 'echo.jar' to 'mgw-deployment-bucket'
 - user create an 'echo' Lambda function which has its implementation as part of the 'echo.jar'
 - client/user can invoke the create Lambda function which was created.
 - the result, the user will received whatever the data/message user sent to the 'echo' Lambda function.